nanoporetech/pychopper/README.md

 1\.
 Introduction:
 -----------------

 Tool to identify full length cDNA reads.
-Primers have to specified as they are on the forward strand.
+Primers have to be specified as they are on the forward strand.

 2\.
 Getting Started: